So Blog or Website ?

 So I built my website and no one is visiting…

-Like anything in business, you need to do marketing, this can mean referrals, mailing lists, joint ventures, Google Adwords, Facebook, LinkedIn Advertising and building a tribe that wants to follow you.
-And that is a whole other blog post I will write another day or pop on The Entrepreneur Collective and post your questions.
+Like anything in business, you need to do marketing, this can mean referrals, mailing lists, joint ventures, live events, Google Adwords, Facebook, LinkedIn Advertising and building a tribe that wants to follow you.
+And that is a whole other blog post I will write another day.
+Come over to Linkedin and chat if you have any questions.